 7. Execute the query.

-The window bottom section shows one less process confirming successful termination.
+The bottom section of the window shows one fewer process, confirming successful termination.

 Conclusion

 This guide outlines four different ways to find and kill MySQL processes.
-Use the method that you find easiest to employ.
+Use the method you find easiest.

 Next, learn how to start, stop, and restart the MySQL server.